GuohaoOuyang/spa-brochure/README.md

 InovaGame -- a refined web branding demo that demonstrate some fundamental javascript and css skills.

 ## Motivation
 Create a website that integrate all my recent learnt cool css tricks is my target.
-The idea is to keep a record of what I learnt as well as a showcase to demonstrate some of my dedcations.
+The idea is to keep a record of what I learnt as well as a showcase to demonstrate some of my dedications.

 ## Code style
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)